idibau/cs2bim/README.md

 ## IFC configuration
 In this section of the configuration you can make some general definitions about the resulting ifc file and you can define the feature classes that are generated and exported as ifc entities.

-Below some of the parameters are explained in detail.
+Below some of the parameters are explained.

 ### Geo Referencing
 You can provide the so called "Level of Georeferencing" (LoGeoRef), according to *"Clemen, C., Görne, H., 2019.
 Level of Georeferencing (LoGeoRef) using IFC for BIM.
 Journal of Geodesy, Cartography and Cadastre, 10/2019, S. 15-20.
 ISSN: 1454-1408"*.